HOW TO ANSWER: Why Should We Hire You?

 After many years of experience in recruiting and hiring, I’d rather hire someone who has a little less experience, but who is driven and motivated to learn and succeed.

-Example Answer 1: Project Manager
+Answer Sample 1: Project Manager

 “Well, I have all of the skills and experience that you’re looking for and I’m confident that I would be a superstar in this project management role.It’s not just my background leading successful projects for top companies — or my people skills, which have helped me develop great relationships with developers, vendors, and senior managers alike.
 But I’m also passionate about this industry and I’m driven to deliver high-quality work.”